 Each case is different, so for further assistance and resources specific to your business’ financial needs, please contact our South Carolina Department of Commerce Small Business Development team.
-James Bateman, firstname.lastname@example.org, 803-737-0651.
+Dottie Landry, firstname.lastname@example.org, 803-737-0651.

 I attended the Continental Tire Supplier Outreach Event in Sumter.
 I misplaced the flyer that had information to register my company as a potential supplier, is it too late for it to be done?

 Thank you for your interest in the Continental Tire project in Sumter, SC.
 It is not too late to submit your company’s information to the BuySC program as Commerce will be providing ongoing supplier development assistance to Continental.

 Click HERE, or type the following web address into your internet browser to fill out the BuySC Supplier Form:

 You will receive confirmation that your submission has been received, and your company's information forwarded to Continental for review.

 See the BuySC webpage to learn more about how Continental is working through the BuySC program.